derglaus/snapcast-websockets-ui/README.md

 # snapcast-websockets-ui
 UI for snapcast using websockets

 Features:

 Client: Rename, set Latency, set Volume, Mute, assign to Group

 Group: Mute, select Source

-Graphics should be ok on Firefox and Edge, mediocre on Chrome and bad on Internet Explorer
+Graphics should be ok on Firefox and Edge, mediocre on Chrome and bad on Internet Explorer.
+If anyone wants to put an effort there: help is appreciated...

 How to: